 - Where Should I Go For a Guitar Setup?

 - How Often Should I Get My Guitar Setup?

 - Can I Do My Own Guitar Setup?

 What Is A Guitar Setup?

 A guitar setup is a service of basic maintenance carried out on your instrument to make sure that it is playing and therefore sounding at its absolute best.
-It will usually involve several steps such as adjusting the truss rod, making sure the strings are at the correct height, and tweaking intonation.
+It will usually involve several steps such as truss rod adjustments, making sure the strings are at the correct height, and tweaking intonation.

-And just Like a health check, it is important to have this service performed regularly in order to catch any small issues before they can become more serious (and expensive!).
+And just Like a health check, it is important to have this service performed regularly (either at a guitar shop or at home) in order to catch any small issues before they can become more serious (and expensive!).